Mizu Ahmed

 Mizu Ahmed (17 November 1953 – 27 March 2017) was a Bangladeshi actor and producer.
 He is mostly known for his villain role in the Bengali film industry.
 He won Bangladesh National Film Award for Best Supporting Actor for his role in the film Traash (1992).
+In 1978, Ahmed made his film debut with the film Trishna.
+A couple of years later, he established himself as a villain in the Dhallywood film industry.
+He was also producing film from his own banner Friends Movies.
+In 2008 he was in the movie Baba Amar Baba.